aurelia/documentation/English/get-started.md

 </template>
 ```

-This code imports a `nav-bar` element from "./nav-bar" and once it's available in the view, we can use it like any other element, including databinding to its custom properties (like _router_).
+This code requires a `nav-bar` element from "./nav-bar" and once it's available in the view, we can use it like any other element, including databinding to its custom properties (like _router_).
 So, how do we get to this end product?

 Guess what?
 Our simple view-model/view conventions still apply for custom elements.
 (In fact you've been creating what we sometimes call "anonymous" custom elements all along...you just didn't realize it.)
 Let's create a _nav-bar.js_ and a _nav-bar.html_.
 Here's the code for the view-model first: